loading...

 usage

-There are a few things to look for when choosing a set, so let's examine the set information screen for that Option D from the Quiz above in detail.
+There are a few things to look for when choosing a Set, so let's examine the Set information screen for that winning Option D from the Quiz above in detail.

 Quick Glance Area